ADGEfficiency/energy-py/energy_py/common/spaces/readme.md

 # we can sample an episode from the state
 episode = state_space.sample_episode(0, 100)

-# single state or observations can be accessed by calling the space
+# single state or observations from the current episode can be accessed by calling the space
 state = state_space(steps=0)
 ```